PauseAI/pauseai-website/src/posts/action.md

 - **Help draft policy**.
 [Draft examples](https://www.campaignforaisafety.org/celebrating-the-winners-law-student-moratorium-treaty-competition/). ([some](https://futureoflife.org/wp-content/uploads/2023/04/FLI_Policymaking_In_The_Pause.pdf) [frameworks](https://www.openphilanthropy.org/research/12-tentative-ideas-for-us-ai-policy/))
 - **Make submissions to government requests for comment** on AI policy ([example](https://ntia.gov/issues/artificial-intelligence/request-for-comments)).

-### If you have money to spare

-- **Donate** to PauseAI in our [store](https://pauseai-shop.fourthwall.com/) or buy some merchandise!
-If you don't like what PauseAI does, but you still want to donate to AIsafety, consider donating to the [Campaign for AI Safety](https://www.campaignforaisafety.org/donate/), [Future of Life Institute](https://futureoflife.org/donate/), the [Machine Intelligence Research Institute](https://intelligence.org/donate/) or [NonLinearNetwork](https://nonlinearnetwork.org/)

 ### If you can write web content